-Burrow 'inspires new Rhinos generation'
+Rhinos plan Burrow and Sinfield statue

 Following in the footsteps of John Holmes

-Earlier this summer, a statue was erected at Leeds' Headingley home to John Holmes, the Leeds record appearance maker, World Cup winner and star of 19 finals for the club.

-Jones-Buchanan believes Burrow is worthy of a similar memorial given his meaning to the people of the city.
+Speaking before plans for a statue of Burrow were announced, Jones-Buchanan said he was worthy of such a memorial given his meaning to the people of the city.

 "He's an icon, the word 'legend' gets bandied about far too often but he's iconic," he added.
 "We saw a statue of John Holmes and I'm sure one day there will be one of Rob.